DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 * Her name is Ezmerelda d’Avenir.
 * She is a Vistana, though she travels with no caravan.
-* She has come to the Abbey because her investigations have revealed that the Abbot is not entirely well—especially mentally.
-(If the players agree with her, she says, in a deadpan tone, “He is utterly insane.")
-She believes that his madness may endanger those around him, including the people of Krezk, and her chalk circle is a means to investigate what might be done about it.
+* Unbeknownst to the Krezkovs, she has come to the Abbey to learn the source of the Abbot's madness, and how it might be cured in order to save Anna Krezkov's life.

 Ezmerelda is reluctant to share further information unless the players first prove that they can be trusted.
 If the players attempt to dig more deeply into her personal life or her purpose at the Abbey, she says, amusedly, “Well, that depends—who wants to know?"